“Stylish small hotel wrapped in bird-filled gardens and picturesque paddy fields, just inland from Tangalle and its beaches”

 - The nearest beach and restaurants are 15 minutes away, but transport is easily arranged and Maya’s garden, pool and privacy more than make up for the inland location

-- The lush garden attracts mosquitoes, especially after rain, so you’ll need to lather on repellent at dawn and dusk
+- The lush garden attracts insects, especially after rain, so we'd advise wearing repellent at dawn and dusk

 - No twin rooms